-The South Rim Drive is not plowed during the winter months, allowing the road to become a ski trail.
+In winter, the South Rim Drive is closed to vehicles beyond Gunnison Point.
+Rangers groom the remainder of the road for crosscountry skiing (skate and classic) and snowshoeing.
 The drive is 6 miles (one way), and allows access to the overlooks.
-Park at the South Rim Visitor Center, located at Gunnison Point.
+Park at the South Rim Visitor Center.

 The upper part of the Oak Flat Loop and Rim Rock Trail are excellent treks for snowshoeing.
 Take in the incredible views of the snowy canyon that these two trails offer.
 Snowshoeing is also encouraged in any part of the canyon's rim.
 Going into the inner canyon, however, is not recommended.